Wireless carriers prepare for Super Bowl 2019

 Here are some of the highlights of that investment.

-- 300% more LTE capacity since the start of the 2018 football season.
+- 300 percent more LTE capacity since the start of the 2018 football season.

-- Installed new Distributed Antenna System (DAS) at 30 additional locations throughout the Atlanta area to boost capacity of the LTE network.
+- New Distributed Antenna System (DAS) at 30 additional locations throughout the Atlanta area to boost capacity of the LTE network.

-- Launched its FirstNet public safety network to provide optimal coverage and capacity for first responders.
+- The launch of the FirstNet public safety network to provide coverage and capacity for first responders.

 Verizon